 I have my Cricut mats hung up on the side of the desk with a command hook, so they are easily accessible when I am crafting.

-In the drawer, I have all my cardstock and paper scraps separated by color.
+In the drawer, I have all my cardstock and paper scraps separated by color in hanging folders.
 I don’t like to toss anything and I often head to my scrap drawer first when working on smaller paper crafting projects.